yilinzou/Mobileappdevelopmentstudio/README.md

 # yilinzou-molab
-This is the first week's homework
+This is homework list for mobile app development studio class